-However, to be completely honest, I’m going into this one a little bit blind and dubious.
-I mean, when you say the words, “I’m doing volunteer work in Africa.”
-Sure, you sound like a hero; however, I’m just not entirely certain every volunteer is actually benefitting the continent.
+I am, however, entering this adventure with a little bit of uncertainty.
+Sure, when you say the words, “I’m doing volunteer work in Africa.”
+You sound like a hero; I’m just not entirely certain every volunteer is actually improving the continent.
+Perhaps myself included.

-Don’t get me wrong, I really do hope that my scepticism is misguided and the experience proves to be highly beneficial; both for myself and the locals that I am offering my time to help.
+Of course, I really hope that my scepticism is misguided and the experience proves to be highly beneficial; both personally and for the locals that I am offering my time to help.
 My first week just didn’t provide any sort of reassurance.

 I have a class of eight-year-olds that I teach for two hours every morning – they are really receptive and switched on.
 Frankly, it’s a very enjoyable class, in which, I’m given a lot of free-range – allowing me to use many of the activities and games that worked well in South Korea.
 To put it simply, it seems to be a good fit.